New, Old or New Old?

 - New: A brand new, unopened item.

 In all cases we provide notes on the condition of the item.
 Please read them carefully.
 If the description is short then there simply isn’t anything of note to say.
-However, please be assured it is never our intention to mislead or pass something off as new when it clearly is not.
-If in doubt, ask!
+However, please be assured it is never our intention to mislead or pass something off as new when clearly it is not.

 Always study the accompanying photos.
 What You See Is What You Get!